johnpeart/johnpeart.github.io/src/posts/blogpost/2023-02-06-calculating-the-cost-of-subscriptions.md

 I'm actually spending far more on music, TV and games now than I would have before, by virtue of having signed up to this content bundle.
 I don't think I'm seeing the benefit.
 So, maybe I should cancel this subscription and just buy the things I want – not stream them – and see how that works.

 [^TV]: _Severance_.
-It's so good.
+It’s so good.
 You should subscribe to Apple TV+ just for a month to binge it.

 [^Arcade]: _Mini Motorways_.
-It's a successor to _Mini Metro_.
+It’s a successor to _Mini Metro_.
 They're both hyper-simple but stupidly complex games where you attempt to build a working transport network.
-It's incredibly addictive.
+It’s incredibly addictive.

 <section class="apps-list">
     <dl class="dl--app">